 A faculty or research staff member must first request an allocation on Rivanna.
 Full details can be found here.

 How do I log on to Rivanna?

 Use an SSH client from a campus-connected machine and connect to rivanna.hpc.virginia.edu.
 Instructions for using ssh and other login tools, as well as recommended clients for different operating systems, are here.
 You can also use FastX.
 If you are off Grounds you must use the UVA Anywhere VPN.

 How do I reset my current password / obtain a new password?

 Access to the HPC cluster requires a valid Eservices password.
-Your Netbadge password is not necessarily the same thing, so if you are unable to log in, you should first try resetting your Eservices password here.
-If the problem persists, contact ITS (which manages all Eservices accounts) through the group's online help desk.
+Your Netbadge password is not necessarily the same thing, so if you are unable to log in, you should first try resetting your ITS password here.
+Resetting the Netbadge password should sync it with your Eservices password, which is no longer directly accessible to you.
+If the problem persists, contact ITS through their online Helpdesk.
+Keep in mind that ITS requires annual resetting of your password.

 How do I check my allocation status on Rivanna?